 OK, that doesn't exactly paint the bigger picture.

 The FIA Formula E World Championship is a racing series, conceived in 2011, that uses electric cars.
-All races happen on temporary street circuits in cities around the world.
-The first race happened in Beijing, on 13 September 2014, kicking off the first season.
-The season concluded in London, with a two-round race over 27-28 June 2015.
-The series is currently preparing for its sixth season.
+Most races happen on temporary street circuits in cities around the world.note The first race happened in Beijing, on September 13, 2014, kicking off the first season.
+The season concluded in London, with a two-round race on June 27 and 28, 2015.
+The series is currently in its eighth season.

 Apart from its obvious Green Aesop, Formula E is quite known for being one of the closest racing series not only by way of frequently seeing cars in mêlée when attacking/defending but also to its fans, by way of letting you "FanBoost" a favorite every day starting less than a week before race proper; should they make the top 5 (used to be top 3), they are given a Super Mode of extra kilowatts of power for a few seconds.